themebeez/cream-magazine/readme.txt

 == Description ==

 Cream Magazine is a news & magazine WordPress theme with a clean & modern design suitable for everyone who wish to share their stories, publish a breaking daily news or write on different topics.
 Everything in Cream Magazine is very easy to deal with, after assigning a front-page one can fully get started to build a website though WordPress Live Customizer.Cream magazine is build taking SEO, Speed & Responsive in mind.
 Build-in features like lazy load for images has been implemented to make cream mag load faster & extra library files have been bundled to minimize  HTTP requests.
+For more information go to https://themebeez.com/themes/cream-magazine/

 == License ==